patcg/docs-and-reports/threat-model/readme.md

 ### <a id="tee-hardware"></a>1.10 TEE

 TEEs are hardware supported environments for computations that isolate associated processes from other processed on the host machine.
-TEEs are intended to provide confidentiality, integrity, and authenticity for computations against a possibly malicious operator of the host machine or - in a shared hosting environment - other users of the same host.
+TEEs are intended to provide confidentiality, integrity, and authenticity for computations against a possibly malicious operator of the host machine or, in a shared hosting environment, other users colocated on the same host.

 #### 1.10.1 Assets